axelerant/testimonials-widget/readme.txt

 Cast your vote on what to do next with [donations](http://typo3vagabond.com/about-typo3-vagabond/donate/) and [testimonials](http://typo3vagabond.com/typo3-vagabond-testimonials/).

+* Add location field - title can be used, but sometimes both fields are available
 * Refactor `get_testimonials_html` to break out CSS/JS generation
 * Template engine
 * Widget category select helper